budget-manager/budget-manager.github.io/index.md

 The user will enter all transactions on a daily basis.
 The due dates and any extra notes can be created for each bill for organizational purposes.
 Budgets can be made for monthly recurring categories.

+>The webservice will support the functionalities of persistent storage, tracking of transactions
+>versus budget and will take care of the automatic computation of transactions into budget.

 >To access the app the user must log in to his Google account and will be directed to the home screen.
 This screen will display buttons directing you to three different fields: